oracle-livelabs/apex/book-club-lab/8-implementing-library-page/implementing-library-page.md

         ![My Library region open in Property Editor on Page 1 in Page Designer](images/header-region.png " ")

-3. Right click on the Breadcrumb Bar position in the rendering tree and select **Create Region**.
+3. Right-click on the Breadcrumb Bar position in the rendering tree and select **Create Region**.

 4. Set the following properties for the new region: